getify/foi-lang/formalization-work/Foi-Specification.md

 deft LogsProgress(int) :Effects(Sys.Log) ^empty;
 ```

-**NOTE:** Effects with Left-carrying resume (any perform whose value
+**NOTE:** Effects that write to persistent state and effects that
-the caller must inspect), effects that write to persistent state, and
+open network or file resources are outside the ambient category; they
-effects that open network or file resources are outside the ambient
+fall under the tracked discipline.
+The ambient set is fixed by the
-category; they fall under the tracked discipline.
-The ambient set is
+runtime; users cannot mark their own effect kinds as ambient, and the
-fixed by the runtime; users cannot mark their own effect kinds as
+fatal family is raised by the language rather than performed by name
-ambient.
+in user source.

 ### §6.14 The Continuation Trampoline